-The DCES internal medicine service is headed by Dr. Nicole Guma and Dr. Jennifer Harrison.
+The DCES internal medicine service is headed by Dr. Nicole Guma, Dr. Jennifer Harrison, and Dr. Jean Ferreri.
 Animal internal medicine is the specialty of veterinary medicine that focuses on the prevention, treatment, and management of diseases, disorders, birth defects, and degenerative conditions in pets.
 If you have been referred to us by another veterinarian, or if you believe your pet may be suffering from a disease or disorder, please make an appointment below.

 take a thorough medical history

 perform a physical examination

 provide you with a summary of your visit and communicate a follow-up plan with your primary vet